 After crossing the bridge, the van crashed near the Barrowboy and Banker pub.
 Three men got out, armed with 12in (30cm) pink ceramic knives tied to their wrists, and ran towards Borough Market, slashing and stabbing people in their path.

-Ambulances were called at 22:07 with police alerted at 22:08.
-Meanwhile, as the attackers moved through Borough Market, some people tried to fight them off by throwing crates, chairs and glasses.
+As the attackers moved through Borough Market, people tried to fight them off by throwing crates, chairs and glasses.

 One witness to the attack, Gerard Vowls, told the BBC: "They were running up shouting, 'This is for Allah'.
 They stabbed this girl maybe 10 times, 15 times."

-The three men were seen attacking a man outside The Wheatsheaf pub on Stoney Street when armed police arrived at 22:16.
-They shot and killed all three men, who were wearing what turned out to be fake bomb vests.
+They shot and killed all three attackers, who were wearing what turned out to be fake bomb vests.

 The deputy chairwoman of the Independent Police Complaints Commission, Sarah Green, confirmed that 46 shots had been fired by eight police officers - three officers from City of London Police and five from the Metropolitan Police.